Compare School Options

 Most schools have rolling admissions and financial help so you can start your degree in a few weeks!

 Students pursuing an online master’s in data science will learn more about a particular branch of computer science that plays an increasingly important role in developing software-based solutions to consumer problems.
-These programs typically range between 36 and 45 credit hours, and full-time students can complete most of these programs within two years, and select accelerated programs allow students to complete coursework within one year.
+These programs typically range between 36 to 45 credit hours.
+Full-time students can complete most of these programs within two years, and select accelerated programs allow students to complete all their coursework within one year.

-The National Center for Education Statistics reports that paying for a graduate degree like this will cost students an average of $19,792, which is more affordable than $26,000 for an undergraduate degree.
-After graduation, students will qualify for a computer scientist job and expect an average salary of $131,000 per year.
+The National Center for Education Statistics reports that the average cost of tuition for a graduate degree is $20,513 per year.
+After graduation, students will qualify for data scientist positions and can expect an average salary of $103,500 per year.

 How to Choose an Online Master’s in Data Science Program